 Where are The Hyatt Ziva & Zilara Resorts Located?

-The Ziva & Zilara Hyatt all inclusive resorts are scattered throughout Mexico and the Carribean.
+The Ziva & Zilara Hyatt all-inclusive resorts are scattered throughout Mexico and the Caribbean.
 See below for a breakdown of the locations.

 Hyatt Ziva Los Cabos: Cabo San Lucas, Mexico